pdwkang/reveal/readme.md

 # Developer Challenge
-Thanks for being interested in a job at Turner Broadcasting.
+Thanks for being interested in a job at Turner.
 You will have 24 hours from receipt of this document to:

 * Write the code to complete the challenge
-* Push it up to a github or bitbucket repository.
+* Push it up to a github or bitbucket public repository.
 We will review this with you during the next step, so don't delete it.
-* Send us the URL for the repo.
+* Send us the URL to your repository.

 We will then clone your repository, run the code, and assess your solution.